What Are Phytates And How Do I Avoid Them?

 In particular, we’ve damaged our digestive systems.
 Some of us have developed chronic digestive problems, and many of us have decades of damage to undo.

-Part of a whole-grain habit, then, is to as often as possible soak your flour or grain for up to 24 hours, and add a bit of whey, kefir, or yogurt.
+Part of a whole grain habit, then, is to as often as possible soak your grain for up to 24 hours, and add a bit of whey, kefir, or yogurt.
 Even 8 hours of soaking is very helpful.